 - Do you wish to save hassle, costs and have peace of mind?

-GA Solicitors offers a fixed price will drafting service and our qualified team of experts will ensure you leave behind the legacy you wish.
+GA Solicitors offers a fixed-price will writing service and our qualified team of experts will ensure you leave behind the legacy you wish.
 Call them today on 01752 203500 or email enquiries@GAsolicitors.com to put your affairs in order.

 Many members of our wills, trusts and probate team are members of the Society of Trust & Estate Practitioners and Solicitors for the Elderly.
 The team is also ranked in globally recognised legal directories, The Legal 500 and Chambers High Net Worth.